 Lodrina also helps students use forensic principles to understand artifacts they might not have even known existed, providing a strong sense of user activity.
 These artifacts include logons, the external devices used, and the websites visited, among many others.

-Lodrina has been pursuing her interests or working in cybersecurity for nearly 15 years.
+Lodrina has been pursuing her interests or working in cybersecurity for 15 years.
 In one particularly memorable investigation, she helped in the acquittal of more than 200 foreign imprisoned senior military officers in Turkey after showing that the electronic documents used to indict them were forged.
 Known as "Sledgehammer," the case involved sophisticated forgery and backdating of documents related to a military coup in Turkey.
 Lodrina explained that while everything in the indictment initially looked "right" on the surface to tools and parsers, a few details just didn't line up.
 "Digging through documents at the lowest level and finding the answers in hex was extremely satisfying and had real-world ramifications for the people who had been wrongly indicted," she says.

 Lodrina is a powerhouse outside of work as well.
 She's an internationally classed powerlifter who earned the title of National Champion at the 2013 USA Powerlifting championship and received the bronze medal at the 2014 IPF World Championships.
 She is also a volunteer case reviewer for the Massachusetts foster care system.